 “I suppose you’re right, although that won’t erase my memory of what happened then,” Edwin said.

-“It doesn’t matter anymore,” said Tina, “Your memories have created a life of their own.
-Let it go.”
+“It doesn’t matter anymore,” said Tina, “Your memories have a life of their own.
+Let them go.”

 Sean and Mary were standing in the front lobby when Tina and Edwin walked in.
 Emily was in the Ladies Room.